MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/meetings.md

 To do:
 - MA to update the presentation according to the feedback given.
 - SSH to organise potential alternative arrangements with GC for the oral.

+### Wednesday 29<sup>th</sup> March 2023 (2pm) - MA/GC/VS
+Discussion:
+- MA delivered the oral presentation to GC and VS. The presentation lasted about 20 minutes.
+- VS asked questions about the project relating mainly to the technical details, which MA answered.
+- GC asked questions which were more broad about the project including the industrial use cases and where MA went beyond the specification.
+- GC advised MA make it clear which sections go beyond the specification in the final report.
+- MA asked about submitting the project through TurnItIn.
+GC explained that this happens automatically through Canvas.
+- MA asked about potential plagiarism issues between the interim and final reports.
+GC explained that the interim report did not get submitted through TurnItIn so it shouldn't be an issue, however it would be safe to include a reference to the interim report just in case.
+- MA asked about the Megaw Memorial Lecture.
+GC recommended MA to express interest.
+The presentation would have to be less technical and more relevant to industrial use cases if MA is successful with his application.
+- GC offered to answer any emails or have a meeting in person or virtually with MA relating to the final report if required.